 The sunny climate, friendly people, and good food make Piura a delightful stop on your way north.
-Since most of the major flight and bus routes to the north-coast beaches travel through Piura, stopping here is not just easy, it's often required.
+Since most of the major flight and bus routes to the North Coast beaches travel through Piura, stopping here is not just easy, it's often required.

-it's a community used to transition.
-Founded in 1532 by Francisco Pizarro before he headed inland to conquer the Incas, the community changed locations three times before settling on the modern-day location along the banks of the Río Piura.
+As a central commercial hub and the country's fifth-largest city (population 380,000), it's hard to believe how relaxed and friendly Piura is to tourists.
+Historically, however, it's a community used to transition.
+Founded in 1532 by Francisco Pizarro before he headed inland to conquer the Inca, the community changed locations three times before settling on the modern-day location along the banks of the Río Piura.